Beer-Centric Dinner Party

 Yet another food & drink blog

-[2011 intro:] Just a place to jot down recipes, beer tasting notes, restaurants I liked, and so on.
-I could write these down in a notebook, but why not keep them online?
-[2024 edit:] Ah, the early 2010s, when a blog felt like the easiest way to share notes and photos with friends… As I started using social media more, I drifted away from longer-form text, so this site mostly petered out in 2019.
-It’s too bad, because I still look back at it from time to time to jog my memory on how I cooked something, or remember the name of some beer I liked in Belgium 13 years ago. ...
+(2011 intro) Just a place to jot down recipes, beer tasting notes, restaurants I liked, and so on.
+I could do that in a notebook, but why not online?
+The fact that other people can see it is incidental.
+(2020 edit) Ah, the early 2010s, when a blog felt like the easiest way to share notes and photos with friends… As I started using social media more, this site mostly petered out.
+That’s too bad, because I still look back at it to jog my memory on how I cooked something, or remember some specific beer I liked in Belgium long ago. ...

 July 10, 2011